skg-if/interoperability-framework/docs/research-product.md

     - `request`: The date on which an agent is requested to do something, for example a reviewer is requested to write a review of a paper submitted to a journal for publication, or an author is requested to supply a revised version of the paper in response to the reviews received.
     - `retraction`: The date on which something, for example a claim or a journal article, is retracted.
     - `validity`: Date of validity of a resource.
-- `identifiers` *List* (recommended): A list of objects representing external identifiers for the manifestation.
+- `identifiers` *List* (recommended): Objects representing external identifiers for the manifestation.
 Each object is structured as follows:
     - `scheme` *String* (mandatory): The scheme for the external identifier (e.g., doi, handle, url, pubmed, etc.).
     - `value` *String* (mandatory): The external identifier.
 - `peer review` *Object* (recommended): Whether the manifestation has undergone a peer review.
 It must be specify only if information about peer reviewing exists, and has the following properties: